Clean & Jerk 280lbs

 Personal Training Certification

 My story comes from a big physical change.
-In 2012 I was nearly 350lbs.
-I did not work out and I didn't care much for my physical appearance.
-I got my yearly physical, and the numbers were OK.
-Despite doctors telling me to lose weight, easily getting out of breath, and obviously not actually healthy it didn't bother me much.
-At the time I had one child and she had just started walking and as her dad I couldn't always keep up.
+In 2012, I was nearly 350lbs.
+I did not workout and I didn't care much for my physical appearance.
+I got yearly physicals, and even though the numbers were OK, I was clearly unhealthy.
+I would easily get out of breath without the kind of effort that would justify it.
+Doctors told me to lose weight, but I didn't take it seriously because it didn't bother me much.
+At the time I had one child and she had just started walking.
+And I was a dad that couldn't always keep up.
 This was a shame.
-I started developing kidney stones and my cholesterol was near 200 so I was due for a change.
-Fast forward a year later I had lost nearly 100lbs and learned to understand the caloric intake of food.
+I started developing kidney stones and my cholesterol neared 200, so I was due for a change.
+Fast forward a year later...
+I learned about caloric intake, changed my habits, and lost nearly 100lbs.
 Furthermore, I began to like working out.
-Running on a treadmill was great but now I found it time to maybe start shaping myself a bit and landed into Crossfit.
-I would have always considered myself strong, but Crossfit allowed me to find something I never had.
-The athletic intensity and feel goods from Crossfit were amazing.
-I would go so far to say it has saved my life and invented much of the person I am today.
+Running on a treadmill was a great beginning, but then I wanted to shape myself a bit.
+I found my solution in CrossFit.
+I have always considered myself strong, but CrossFit allowed me to find something I never had.
+The athletic intensity and feel-goods from CrossFit were amazing.
+I would go so far as to say it has saved my life and invented much of the person I am today.
 This is why I chose to give back with my Personal Trainer certification and started coaching people moving and how to do it better.
-A few years later I went after my Crossfit Level 1 to celebrate my success with Crossfit.
-I want people to love this sport like I do, and nothing better than leading a class to push themselves to limits they never knew were possible.
+A few years later I went after my CrossFit Level 1 to celebrate my success with Crossfit.
+I want people to love this sport as I do, and nothing is more rewarding than helping people push themselves beyond what they thought was possible.

 My motivation is to make everyone move better and have a better quality of life.
-I am walking proof that if I can make such a massive transformation that I truly believe anyone can.
+I am walking proof that anyone can experience a massive transformation.
 I will work hard and do my personal best as a coach to make class fun, safe, and challenging.
-I also really support Spartan Crossfit, I believe in the programming, love the people, and the facility.
+I also really support Spartan CrossFit.
+I believe in the programming, love the people, and the facility.
 I also believe I am never "good enough", meaning my job to learn, research, or gain new knowledge is never complete.
-I will work for my athletes and I am interested in providing additional training if they want to improve further without the pressure of the class.
+I will work for my athletes and I am interested in providing personal training if they want to improve further without the pressure of the class.